lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 Care should be used in applying these techniques.
 In 3D it is often difficult to understand the position and orientation of a vector because of its projection into a 2D image.
 Also, using large numbers of vectors can clutter the display to the point where the visualization becomes meaningless. **Figure 6-13** (c) shows 167,000 3D vectors (using oriented and scaled lines) in the region of the human carotid artery.
 The larger vectors lie inside the arteries, the smaller vectors lie outside the arteries and are randomly oriented (measurement error) but small in magnitude.
 Clearly the details of the vector field are not discernible from this image.

 Scaling glyphs also poses interesting problems.
-In what Tufte has termed a "visualization lie," <em style="color:blue;background-color: white">\[Tufte83\]</em> scaling a 2D or 3D glyph results in nonlinear differences in appearance.
+In what Tufte has termed a "visualization lie," <em style="color:green;background-color: white">\[Tufte83\]</em> scaling a 2D or 3D glyph results in nonlinear differences in appearance.
 The surface area of an object increases with the square of its scale factor, so two vectors differing by a factor of two in magnitude may appear up to four times different based on surface area.
 Such scaling issues are common in data visualization, and great care must be taken to avoiding misleading viewers.

 ### Warping